jkelleyrtp/joint-rs/dependencies/joint_rs/README.md

 # Joint-rs

-A rust-powered "batteries-included" framework for interacting with datagraphs in the browser.
+A rust-powered "batteries-included" framework for interacting with datagraphs in the browser, built with Yew and Rustux.